 Antibiotics are also given to animals, particularly those being raised for slaughter on industrial farms.
 Farms are estimated to account for roughly 70 percent of total antibiotic sales in the United States; the proportion is even higher in some other countries.

-Experts urge veterinarians to reserve antibiotics for sick animals, but breeders commonly use the drugs to prevent disease and boost animal growth.
+Experts urge veterinarians to reserve antibiotics for sick animals, but breeders commonly use the drugs to prevent disease and boost animal growth, increasing their profits.
 This overuse contributes to the spread of resistant bacteria, which can be transmitted from animals to humans through the food chain and in more indirect ways.
 The U.S. farming industry has often been reluctant to cooperate with scientists researching how antibiotic resistance is transmitted between species.
 However, consumer pressure has pushed some large companies, such as Perdue Farms, to curb their use of antibiotics.